 Q. Why have most doctors never heard of Aerotoxic Syndrome?

-A. Because Aerotoxic Syndrome is not officially registered by the World Health Authorities or the regulators.
+A. Because Aerotoxic Syndrome is not officially registered and classified as such by the World Health Organisation, or the regulators.

 Q. What are airlines doing about Aerotoxic Syndrome?